-Businesses have long used corporate VPN (Virtual Private Network) systems to allow remote workers to securely access company intranet IT resources such as databases and SaaS software.
-Traditional corporate VPNs, though, require physical VPN servers which are expensive to deploy and run, and which require a high level of technical expertise to maintain.
+Businesses have long used corporate VPN (Virtual Private Network) systems to allow remote workers to securely access company intranet IT resources, such as databases and SaaS software.
+Traditional corporate VPNs, though, require physical VPN servers which are expensive to deploy, run, and require a high level of technical expertise to maintain.

-It uses a Software Defined Perimeter (SDP) security model to ensure authorized personnel can securely access (only) the resources they require.
-The Software Defined Perimeter model was originally developed by the Defense Information Systems Agency (DISA), and is designed to provide granular access permissions on a need-to-know basis.
+It uses a Software-Defined Perimeter (SDP) security model to ensure that authorized personnel are the only ones that can securely access the resources they require.
+The Software-Defined Perimeter model was originally developed by the Defense Information Systems Agency (DISA) and is designed to provide granular access permissions on a need-to-know basis.

 - Jurisdiction Israel